canonical/mir/doc/sphinx/explore-mir-using-demos.md

 sudo snap connect ubuntu-frame-osk:wayland
 ```

-To test your favourite on-screen keyboard, you can start `miral-app` as follows:
+To test your favourite on-screen keyboard, you can start `miral-app` as
+follows.
+Note that By default, Mir does not enable Wayland extensions that
+normal applications should not be using.
+For demonstration purposes we are
+going to override this and allow all supported extensions in this and the
+following demos:
 ```sh
 miral-app --add-wayland-extensions all
 ```